 General Description: Eye-popping!
-A rich blend of Colombian, Brazilian and Honduran beans with subtle spice and prominent notes of blood orange and roasted walnut.
-Comes with 3D glasses, while supplies last!
+It’s like you are right there.
+A rich blend of Colombian, Brazilian and El Salvadorian beans with subtle spice and prominent notes of blood orange and roasted walnut.

 General Description: In May 2012, we developed our Bespoke blend as an homage to the virtuous vélo and in recognition of National Bike Month.
 A balanced combination of bright, lemony Guatemala Antigua and rich, buttery Colombian Santa Barbara beans, this blend was created with the NYC Bike Ambassadors as our inspiration.
 Both the Finca Ceylan and Santa Barbara estates are acknowledged for their commitment to sustainability and environmental awareness – something we cyclists are conscious of too.